-As Charlie and I don’t have our own garden, in summer we try to eat outside as much possible, whether that be an ice cream in our local park, or a fully planned picnic in the countryside.
+As Charlie and I don’t have our own garden, in summer we try to eat outside as much possible, whether that be vegan ice cream in our local park or a fully planned plant-based picnic in the countryside.
 We often spend a lot of our free time out in London’s green spaces, trying out all the best picnic spots the city has to offer, but our favourite place has to be Hampstead Heath.
 It’s one of the largest green spaces in London with swimming ponds, woodland, meadows, a secret hidden pergola garden and some of the best views of the city.

-Everyone loves a picnic right?
+Everyone loves a picnic, right?
 It’s a very British pastime that we’ve been enjoying for hundreds of years, but far too often vegans are left with the uninspiring option of bread & a packet of pre-cooked falafel.
-Of course I love falafel as much as the next vegan, but sometimes you just want something a little more exciting!
+Of course, I love falafel as much as the next vegan, but sometimes you just want something a little more exciting!

 We’ve come up with some top tips to make sure you have the perfect vegan picnic!

-If you’re having a more impromptu kind of picnic where you don't really have time to cook anything before hand, there are still plenty of options when it comes to vegan food.
-Pretty much every supermarket has some delicious things in the food to-go section, especially Tesco with their Wicked range.
+If you’re having a more impromptu kind of picnic where you don’t really have time to cook anything beforehand, there are still plenty of options when it comes to vegan food.
+Pretty much every supermarket has some delicious things in the food-to-go section, especially Tesco with their Wicked range.
 Grab a couple of their salad bowls and you’ve already got yourself a substantial part of your picnic.
-Other fast food cafes such as Pret, Leon & even Starbucks have everything from sandwiches & salads to chocolate chip cookies and cakes for you to indulge in.
+Other fast-food cafes such as Pret, Leon & even Starbucks have everything from sandwiches & salads to chocolate chip cookies and cakes for you to indulge in.

 If however, you’re planning a picnic in advance, you can really go to town and make it something special.
 If you don’t have one already, it’s always nice to have a proper picnic basket.
 We picked ours up from a charity shop for a couple of quid but you can find them online too for not a lot of money.
 Throw in a nice picnic blanket and some proper crockery and cutlery and you’ll feel like you’ve been transported to into The Sound of Music.
-Also, if you can, try and take some cloth napkins instead of paper ones, as it just feels a little bit more fancy, and also helps reduces waste!
+Also, if you can, try and take some cloth napkins instead of paper ones, as it just feels a little bit fancier, and also helps reduces waste!

 The other thing we’d recommend is to try and make most of the food the night before so you don’t have to faff around in the kitchen when you could be out enjoying the sunshine!
 Making salads works well for this as it doesn’t need to be kept warm and everything will stay fresh in the fridge overnight, packed into separate Tupperware.
 Then, when you arrive, you can throw all the different components together into a bowl, and enjoy your homemade creation.